 - 3.11 Staff should offer the public the highest standards of conduct and service, dealing with them sympathetically, efficiently, promptly and without bias or maladministration.
 In this context, the term 'public' is taken to include artists and arts organisations as well as members of the general public. - 3.12 Correspondence must always be dealt with promptly, courteously, and in compliance with relevant legislation such as the Freedom of Information Act.
-As a general rule, the Arts Council will respond to correspondence within ten working days.
+As a general rule, we will respond to correspondence within 10 working days.
 However, where a full response will take longer to prepare, an acknowledgement will be sent indicating when a full reply can be expected. - 3.13 A written record should be made of significant information that has been communicated orally at meetings or in telephone conversations, particularly where such information is contentious or might be challenged at a later stage. - 3.14 Information received from all members of the public must be treated with due confidentiality.
-Where information, data and material of any nature comprises Personal data or Sensitive Personal data, as both terms are defined in the General Data Protection Regulations, the Arts Council will not disclose any such confidential information to any third party without the express agreement of the person concerned, unless requested to do so by law or other overriding legislation. - 3.15 In their contacts with the public, staff will emphasise the corporate nature of the Arts Council's decisions. - 3.16 Staff must recognise the need for mutual support and co-operation.
-For example, Directors should ensure that others are kept informed of the progress of discussion in which they have an interest.
+Where information, data and material of any nature comprises Personal data or Sensitive Personal data, as both terms are defined in the General Data Protection Regulations, we will not disclose any such confidential information to any third party without the express agreement of the person concerned.
+The only exception will be if we are required to do so by law or other overriding legislation. - 3.15 In their contacts with the public, staff will emphasise the corporate nature of our decisions. - 3.16 Staff must recognise the need for mutual support and co-operation.
+For example, staff should ensure that other colleagues are kept informed of the progress of discussions in which they have an interest.